 Any undergraduate or graduate student currently enrolled and pursuing an A.S., B.Sc., M.Sc. or Ph.D. is eligible to participate.
-Eligibility includes A.S. students, including 2-year schools, who will compete as undergraduate individuals and teams.
-Each team will consist of four members.
+Each team will consist of three or four students.
+If a team has four students, the top three total scores will be used to calculate a team score.
+If a team has three students, all three scores will be used to calculate the team score.
+Students will be organized into teams consisting of four members.
 A team may be composed of: (a) graduates, (b) undergraduates, or (c) combination (graduates and undergraduates).
 A combination team must compete as a graduate team; however, the undergraduate students remain eligible for individual undergraduate awards.
 There is no restriction on the number of teams a college or university may enter in the contest.
-If a college or university does not have sufficient students for a team up to three students may enter as individuals.
+If a college or university does not have sufficient students for a team, up to three students may enter as individuals.

-All students graduating with a B.S. degree six months before the contest (and not actively enrolled in a graduate program)will be able to participate as an undergraduate.
+All students graduating with a B.S. degree six months before the contest (and not actively enrolled in a graduate program) will be able to participate as an undergraduate.
 Students will be able to participate five times as a graduate student in the North Central Collegiate Weed Science Contest.

 Undergraduate and graduate students may win the individual award once per degree (once as undergraduate, once as MS, and once as PhD student), but then they are no longer eligible to compete in that degree classification.
 Once an undergraduate student wins the individual award, they may no longer compete as an undergraduate student but could compete as a graduate student in the MS degree category.
-Once an undergraduate or an MS graduate student wins the individual award in the MS degree category, they will no longer be eligible to compete as a graduate student until actively enrolled in a PhD program.
+However, to maintain the participation involved with industry, past winners (who are still in their degree program) can serve in a volunteer role as a judge, grader, etc. Once an undergraduate or an MS graduate student wins the individual award in the MS degree category, they will no longer be eligible to compete as a graduate student until actively enrolled in a PhD program.